 Other common garden birds

-Large birds such as magpies, carrion crows, collared doves and jackdaws are also often seen, particularly if you have an open bird table.
+Large birds such as carrion crows, collared doves and jackdaws are also often seen, particularly if you have an open bird table or large lawn.
 These distinctive birds can be hard to miss when they appear and are a familiar sight to most of us.

 More numerous but harder to spot are the several species of small, brown birds that regularly show up at the bird feeder.

-The wren is one of the UK’s smallest birds and with its small, rounded body and upright tail it is often seen in gardens.
+The wren is the UK's most common bird and one of the UK’s smallest birds and with its small, rounded body and upright tail it is often seen in gardens, but is more populous in rural areas.
 It is particularly noticeable in spring when male wrens build multiple nests for the female to choose from.
 A similar but more colourful and even smaller bird is the goldcrest, although this little bird is less often seen in gardens.
 Read more about the goldcrest.

 Another common garden bird is the dunnock, a small brown and grey bird with mottled feathers which provide excellent camouflage, making it hard to spot, although competing males can put on quite a display.
 Read more about the dunnock.